Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's 82 games this season have gone over this contest's total of 215.5 points 67 times.
+- In 67 games this season, Denver and its opponents have scored more than 213.5 combined points.

-- Denver has an average point total of 228.3 in its matchups this year, 12.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its outings this year, 14.8 more points than this matchup's over/under.

 Heat Betting Records & Stats

-- Miami has played as an underdog of +290 or more once this season and lost that game.
+- This season, Miami has won five of its 15 games, or 33.3%, when it is the underdog by at least +135 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that Miami has a 25.6% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 42.6% chance of pulling out a win.

 Nuggets vs. Heat Over/Under Stats (Regular Season)